VaibhavTc/task-manager/README.md

 - JWT authentication
 - RESTful API

+### Seed the user
+Seeding the user as soon as index.js is run (only when there is no user present already)

 ### Demo User Credentials

 You can log in using the following seeded demo account: